Broadband speed test

 - Which are the best broadband providers?

 For the most accurate results, you should use a cable to connect your computer to your router before running the test.
-If you need to test wirelessly, then position yourself as close to your router as possible.
+If you need to test wirelessly, position yourself as close to your router as possible.

-You should also make sure that nothing else is using your internet connection, or running on your computer, while performing the test.
+You should also make sure nothing else is using your internet connection, or running on your computer, while performing the test.

 The tool measures the response time, or latency, of your broadband connection, as well as your download and upload speeds.